dalviprasad/Object_oriented_programming_exercise/README.md

 Technology: Python

 Project Description: The dataset used for this project is available.
 This project was build to understand the basic of object oriented programming.
-The word file named 'Instructions' contains the entire requirement of this activity.
+The word file named 'Instructions' contains the entire requirement of this activity. 'a2_task1.py', 'a2_task2.py' & 'a2_task3.py' are the required codes.